MPhil/PhD Visual Anthropology

 Entry requirements

-Most direct entrants to the MRes or MPhil already have a first degree or an MA in Social Anthropology.
-If you don't have this, you should normally do an MA, or you may be able to take a qualifying year conversion course.
 There is little difference between the taught Masters and the qualifying year, except that the qualifying year is not a qualification in itself and involves no dissertation.
-If they achieve the required standard, students can apply to register for the MRes or MPhil/PhD.
+If you achieve the required standard, you can apply to register for the MRes or MPhil/PhD.

 Tuition fees